 Exercise 2

-Suppose a person lifts a 20 kg box to a height of 2 meters above the ground.
-Calculate the gravitational potential energy of the box.
+Suppose a person lifts a 20-kg box 2 meters above the ground.
+Calculate the box's gravitational potential energy.

 Solution